rexresurreccionhome/openai-chatbot/README.md

 # OpenAI Chatbot

 An AI chatbot that uses OpenAI's LLM combined with semantic embeddings to deliver intelligent, context-aware responses.
-The system converts both user questions and knowledge base content into embeddings, then retrieves the most relevant information by comparing their semantic similarity before generating responses.
+The system mimics a vector database by storing embeddings of knowledge base content, then compares them with user question embeddings using cosine similarity to retrieve the most relevant information before generating responses.

 ## Prerequisites